nilutpolkashyap/person_and_face_detection/README.md

+# Person and Face Detection using Intel OpenVINO toolkit

 **person_and_face_detection**
 Project for Person and Face Detection for public Security using the Pre-trained models from Intel Distribution of OpenVINO toolkit.
 Final youtube Video Link - https://youtu.be/QiGPc9fVRfk